jpsmith78/cutest-cat-app/README.md

 ## Unsolved problems
 I could not figure out how to get the like and dislike buttons to only work one time.

+Will change each one to a toggle for each user and show total of toggles for each cat.

 Styling was fine for the most part, but I had a hard time getting styling onto my submit buttons for some reason.

+Restyling to look like facebook page (catbook, facecat) and fix buttons.

+Will fix crash when user tries to log in with wrong user name
 ## Notes
 Many of the cats in this app are from friends and family.
 The seed data is made up.